 3.1.1.
-Cancellation of enrolment 10 or more Business Days’ notice before the scheduled commencement date – no charge to transfer (unless if the course being transferred to is more expensive and an additional fee may be payable) and any Fees paid may be refunded within 30 business days from end of month of the received cancellation request.
+Cancellation of booking 10 or more Business Days’ notice before the scheduled commencement date – no charge to transfer (unless if the course being transferred to is more expensive and an additional fee may be payable) and any Fees paid may be refunded within 30 business days from end of month of the received cancellation request.
 Application for transfer / refund must be made in writing.

 3.1.2.
 The cancellation takes effect from when we receive our OHSA Course Cancellation / Refund Request Form.

 3.1.3.
 A 24 hour cooling off period applies for all courses (other than online courses that have been accessed by the student) – notification of cancellation within this period will result in a full refund less any third party transaction fees.